Alain Richard: Early career

-Alain Richard received his Baccalauréat at the Lycée Henri-IV.
-He is an alumnus of Sciences Po and the École nationale d'administration (ÉNA).
-He was first elected as Mayor of Saint-Ouen-l'Aumône in 1977.
-In 1981, he was selected to be one of the first Young Leaders of the French-American Foundation.
-A member of the Socialist Party (PS), he was elected to the National Assembly in the 1978 election.
+Richard was first elected as Mayor of Saint-Ouen-l'Aumône in 1977.
+In 1981, he was selected to be one of the first young leaders of the French-American Foundation.

+A member of the Socialist Party (PS), Richard was elected to the National Assembly in the 1978 election.
+During his time in Parliament, he focused on the national budget.